 Instructions

-- Add beef broth, wine, thyme, bay leaf, black pepper, Worcestershire, dry sherry.
-Bring to a boil, reduce heat and simmer for 1 hour.
-Remove bay leaf and thyme (if fresh) and discard.
+- Add the beef broth, wine, thyme, bay leaf, black pepper, Worcestershire, and dry sherry.
+Bring to a boil, reduce heat, and simmer uncovered for 1 hour.
+Remove bay leaf and thyme sprig and discard.

-- Meanwhile, slice bread and brush with olive oil.
-Broil 2 minutes per side or until golden.
+- Meanwhile, slice the baguette ½-inch thick, brush with olive oil, and place on a baking sheet.
+Broil under high heat for 1 to 2 minutes per side or until golden.

 Video